XavierEymard/gen-ebot-main/Project Requirements and Features [?][2025-07-04].md

 - What are the project requirements and features?
 - Are there any specific requirements for the project, like compliance, security, etc.?
+We want to integrate Microsoft 360 SSO
+We want to be localized in france